 In season one, former This American Life and Planet Money producer Alex Blumberg documented his decision to leave public radio and seek venture capital money to create a new podcast production company called Gimlet.
 The second season looked at Dating Ring, a matchmaking dating service, while the third season followed controversial, ousted American Apparel founder Dov Charney as he attempts to launch a new company.
 Listen in to hear well-crafted, behind-the-scenes stories of all the challenges and complications involved with starting a successful business, and what happens when things don't work out quite the way you had planned.

 Would you believe there's actually anything interesting at all about mold, concrete, broccoli, or interest rates?
 Probably not.
 Adam Davidson -- a co-founder of NPR's Planet Money podcast -- teams up with Hollywood writer / director / producer Adam McKay to prove you wrong.
+Note: this series has since ended, but has now been replaced by Gimlet's new and even better show called "Every Little Thing."

 This American Life